VariantSync/Vatras/src/CC.lagda.md

 {-#TERMINATING #-}
 toCC₂' : ∀ {i : Size} {A : Set} → CC i A → TranslationState (CC₂ ∞ A)

--- actual translation
+-- actual translation that yields the translated formula together with a converter for configurations.
+-- The converter converts any configuration for the input formula to a configuration for the output formula that yields the same variant.
 {-# TERMINATING #-}
-toCC₂ : ∀ {i : Size} {A : Set} → CC i A → CC₂ ∞ A × ConfigurationTranslator
+toCC₂ : ∀ {i : Size} {A : Set} → CC i A → ConfigurationTranslator × CC₂ ∞ A
-toCC₂ cc =
-  let translationData , cc₂ = runState (toCC₂' cc) emptyTranslationData in cc₂ , (cₙ→c₂ translationData)
+toCC₂ cc = runState (toCC₂' cc) unknownConfigurationTranslation

 indexedDim : Dimension → ℕ → Dimension
-indexedDim D n = D ++ "." ++ (show-nat n)
+indexedDim D n = D ++ "." ++ (show-nat n) -- Do not simplify for n ≡ᵇ zero!
+I know names like A.0 are ugly if we can avoid them but dropping the .0 where possible can cause name collisions in the output formula!

+-- Unrolls an n-ary choice to a binary choice by recursively nesting alternatives beyong the first one in else-branches.
+-- Example: D ⟨ 1 ∷ 2 ∷ 3 ∷ [] ⟩ → D.0 ⟨ 1 , D.1 ⟨ 2 , 3 ⟩₂ ⟩₂
 toCC₂'-choice-unroll : ∀ {i : Size} {A : Set}
   → Dimension -- initial dimension in input formula
+  → ℕ -- Current alternative of the given dimension we are translating. zero is left-most alternative.
-  → ℕ -- new dimension in the output formula of the current choice → List⁺ (CC i A)
-  → TranslationState (CC₂ ∞ A)
+  → List⁺ (CC i A) -- alternatives of the choice to unroll → TranslationState (CC₂ ∞ A)

 -- Leave structures unchanged